PhilippRigoll/osmapy/README.md

 This allows everyone to contribute to this project.
 Osmapy uses the widespread, powerful and freshly-looking Qt-framework.

-OpenStreetMap is a trademark of the OpenStreetMap Foundation, and is used with their permission.
+*OpenStreetMap and the OpenStreetMap Logo are a trademarks of the OpenStreetMap Foundation, and are used with their permission.
 Osmapy is not endorsed by or affiliated with the OpenStreetMap Foundation.
+The Python Logo is a trademarks of the Python Software Foundation, and is used with their permission.
+Osmapy is not endorsed by or affiliated with the Python Software Foundation.*

 ![example](examples/example.png)